nam-vuhoang/supermetrics-assignment/README.md

 The assignment requires building the backend with **Node.js+TypeScript** and the frontend with **React+TypeScript**.
 However, there are too many frameworks available in the market.
 In this section, I describe which major frameworks and libraries I have chosen for this project and why.
 Saying the truth, the choice was not easy for me because lack of knowledge before doing this assignment.

 1. Frontend and backend communication – **GraphQL**:
     - I chose to use GraphQL for communication between frontend and backend because it is much more powerful and flexible than RESTful API.
 (For instance, GraphQL allows me to handle many use cases with a very simple type schema which is used as the contract between the server and the client.
-Thanks to this schema, the server doesn’t need to care about such things as server states or application sessions, and the client can choose exactly the data amount and structure it needs at a certain time.
+Thanks to this schema, the server doesn’t need to care about such things as server states or application sessions, and the client can choose exactly the data structure and amount it needs at a certain time.
 Moreover, GraphQL allows me to focus on object-oriented design and programming on both sides and to use lazy loading for avoiding data calculation when not required.)

 2. Backend – **Node.js** + **TypeScript** + **Apollo Server**:
-    - The backend is only responsible for fetching data from the server, calculating new data and sending this data to clients via a GraphQL endpoint.
+    - The backend plays the role of middleware, it is only responsible for fetching data from the server, normalizing data, calculating statistics, and sending data to clients via a GraphQL endpoint.
 Therefore, I used the most basic **Node.js** framework with [**Apollo Server**](https://www.apollographql.com/docs/apollo-server/) and [**Apollo REST Data Source**](https://github.com/apollographql/datasource-rest).
-    - **Apollo Server** is one of the best libraries for implementing a GraphQL server as an add-on to a Node.js application.
+    - **Apollo Server** is one of the best-in-class libraries for implementing a GraphQL server as an add-on to a **Node.js** application.
     - **Apollo REST Data Source** is used for fetching data from a REST API and exposing it via GraphQL within **Apollo Server**.
 In addition, it offers two layers of caching: in-memory "request deduplication" and HTTP browser-style cache.

 3. Frontend – **React** + **Next.js** + **TypeScript**:
-    - Because **React ** by itself is only a library, it is reasonable to use a React toolchain or framework instead.
+    - Because **React** by itself is only a library, it is reasonable to use a **React** toolchain or framework instead.
 After some research, I decided to use   **Next.js** which is a popular, lightweight framework with some useful features such as routing, styling, server-side rendering, fast refreshing, etc.
     - It is worth mentioning that I also spent a few days testing a new experimental Next.js framework, which is called [App Directory](https://beta.nextjs.org/docs/installation) (in opposition to the old Pages Directory).
-I would say that it offers many great innovative ideas and sooner or later it will be adopted as a Next.js standard.
+I would say that it offers many great innovative ideas and sooner or later it will be adopted as a **Next.js** standard.
 Unfortunately, some features I need are unavailable at this moment yet.

 4. Unit test and logging – **Jest** + **Pino**
     - **Jest** is one of the most popular and easy-to-use unit test frameworks for JavaScript/TypeScript applications.